AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/content-structure.md

 ## Step 9 - You've Learned to Create a Content Fragment Model {#conclusion}

-In this module you learned how to create a Content Fragment Model to represent the structure of your headless data.
+In this module, you learned how to create a Content Fragment Model to represent the structure of your headless data.
 First you created the model and then populated it with data types and their related properties, thereby defining a schema for your headless content.

 ![Modeul complete](assets/step-9.png)